labjack/ljsimpleregisterlookup/README.md

 **Addresses**\
-LJMMM specifies the available list of value data types that may extend beyond a 2 byte MODBUS register and, thus, provides automatic enumeration for addresses.
+LJMMM specifies the available list of value data types that may extend beyond a 2-byte MODBUS register and, thus, provides automatic enumeration for addresses.
 Those valid datatypes include:

 - FLOAT32